fortran-lang/fortran-lang.org/learn/building_programs/linking_pieces.md

 What you do not see in general is that the linker also adds a number of extra files in this link step, the run-time libraries.
-These run-time libraries contain all the "standard" stuff - low-level routines that do the input and output to screen, the `sine` function and much more.
+These run-time libraries contain all the "standard" stuff - low-level routines that do the input and output to screen, the `sin` function and much more.

 If you want to see the gory details, add the option "-v".
 This instructs the compiler to report all the steps that are in detail.